Viditagarwal7479/not_just_another_url_shortener/README.md

   - *Number of time the short link was clicked.*
   - *List of IP Address that clicked the short link.*
   - *Count of which IP Address clicked the short link how many times.*
+  - Quick image, gif and pdf share across the web with short links.

 # TODO:
   - Add a database